cvaldivia83/python-movie-index/README.md

 [Youtube CS50P's presentation video](https://youtu.be/OsDiAIGcTg0)

 #### Description:

+This is Harvard's CS50 -  Introduction To Programming With Python final project.

 In my final project I will implement a program where the user can favorite his favorite movies.
 The user can: